aimms/documentation/cdm/api.rst

    :param fromRev: specifies the revision on :token:`fromBranch` from which to branch
    :param authProfile: specifies the authorization profile name to apply to the new branch.
 If left empty, the new branch will inherit the authorization profile from its parent branch

+.. js:function::  cdm::DeleteBranch(db,branchName)

+   Delete the given branch, its derived branches, and all data on these branches.
+The function will fail if the branch does not exists, if you do not have the permission to delete the branch, or if you try to delete the protected branches :token:`system` or :token:`master`.

+   :param db: specifies the name of the application database in which to delete a branch
+   :param branchName: specifies the name of the branch to delete

 .. js:function::  cdm::SetBranchStatus(db,branchName,active)

    Set the branch status to either active or inactive, which will effect the result of :js:func:`cdm::EnumerateBranches`.
 The function will fail if the branch does not exist, or if the user is not authorized to change the branch status.